 “Developing the Capacity to Innovate”

-The Design Lab will open in March 2018, with its construction, furnishings and equipment funded by the Scarsdale Schools Education Foundation.
+The Design Lab opened in March 2018, with its construction, furnishings and equipment funded by the Scarsdale Schools Education Foundation.
 Maker/Design spaces are among the newest and most important educational innovations at many universities, including Harvard, MIT and Stanford, as well as in schools like Newton North (MA) High School and Horace Greeley in Chappaqua.
 The District decided in 2014 that it was time to offer Scarsdale students and teachers similar opportunities — and asked the Foundation to fund its creation.

 The new Design Lab at the high school now offers our students the opportunity to apply problem-solving skills in situations that call for collaborative learning, global awareness and human-centered innovation.
 We recognize the responsibility of Scarsdale High School to equip its graduates with the 21st century skills to succeed in college and careers.
 The educational goals of Scarsdale’s Design Lab and Maker Space mirror those of Stanford’s Design School, including critical thinking, information literacy, patience and persistence, creativity/innovation, self-motivation, and the desire to pursue a passion and make a difference.

 The “D-Lab” improves Scarsdale students’ preparation in the STEAM subjects (science, technology, engineering, arts and math) by providing a space to introduce new courses and teaching methods.
 As a place for developing, prototyping and testing, the D-Lab features a large open area accommodating up to two classes at a time, along with space for independent study and group design projects.